-It’s always great fun to travel with the family to Austria, and you’re in luck if you and the kids are headed to the beautiful city of Salzburg.
-There are tons of incredible things to do in Salzburg with kids!
+Traveling with the family to Austria is always great fun, and you’re in luck if you and the kids are headed to the beautiful city of Salzburg.
+There are a plethora of incredible things to do in Salzburg with kids!
 This fascinating old town offers excitement for people of all ages, including the young and the young at heart.

 Taking in the sights of Salzburg’s natural splendor is one of the most enjoyable activities you can do on your trip.
 The magic of this fairytale town will blow away kids from all over.

-Taking time to appreciate and explore the city’s natural and wonders, sights, and landmarks with your family can make for unforgettable experiences.
+Taking time to appreciate and explore the city’s natural wonders, sights, and landmarks with your family can make for an unforgettable experience.

-If you want the entire family, and especially the kiddos to enjoy a memorable vacation to Salzburg, we’ve compiled a list of the finest activities to do in Salzburg, Austria with kids.
+If you want the entire family, especially the kiddos to enjoy a memorable vacation to Salzburg, we’ve compiled a list of the finest activities to do in Salzburg, Austria, with kids.

-- List of the best things to do in Salzburg with kids
+- Things to Do in Salzburg with kids

 - 1. Fortress Hohensalzburg